hqllab/AutoOrgan/README.md

 ✅ The segmentation results are rendered and displayed in real time and can be exported in standard NIfTI or LabelMap format<br>
 ✅ Supports GPU-accelerated inference (optional)<br>
 ✅ Implements back-end inference logic based on Python and Onnx, seamlessly integrated with the 3D Slicer module<br>
-    Please refer to the guide for plugin installation and usage [AutoOrganSlicer installation steps](resources/images/插件使用方法.pdf ) -> 待完善<br>
+    Please refer to the guide for plugin installation and usage [AutoOrganSlicer installation steps](resources/images/插件使用方法.pdf ) <br>
     [Plugin video tutorial](https://drive.google.com/file/d/1mfA5MWDJ2bxYViVFUnDsLUwDoyHkbZ9t/view?usp=sharing)

 🤝 Contribution Guide<br>